NalmTheNam/Unciv-Template-Mod/README.md

 This is an Unciv modification that is meant to be used as a template.

 # Steps to make a new repository
-1. Click the green "Use a template" button
+1. Click the "Use a template" button